 Whether you plan on exploring a new restaurant or visiting an old-time favorite, attending this year’s event is full of foodie surprises by both established restaurant participants and recent cuisine newcomers!

-Produced by Greater Palm Springs Convention & Visitors Bureau, with presenting sponsors Agua Caliente Casino Resort Spa Rancho Mirage, Agua Caliente Casino Palm Springs and Sysco™, Greater Palm Springs Restaurant Week highlights all the unique and delectable flavors the oasis has to offer.
+Produced by Visit Greater Palm Springs, with presenting sponsors Agua Caliente Casino Resort Spa Rancho Mirage, Agua Caliente Casino Palm Springs and Sysco™, Greater Palm Springs Restaurant Week highlights all the unique and delectable flavors the oasis has to offer.

 Since its inception in 2007, the event has served as a great opportunity to help boost restaurant sales during a slower time of year, as well as a great way for diners to get a taste of what eateries in the area are cooking up during the hotter months.
 Now in its twelfth year of decadent food festivities, restaurant week continues to do just that, giving locals and visitors a chance to enjoy the Coachella Valley’s vibrant culinary scene at a great price point.

 Greater Palm Springs Restaurant Week takes place from Friday, June 1 through Sunday, June 17, 2018, making this the first year the event will happen over three weekends.
 This longer event timeframe benefits all, as it gives restaurants more time to offer special promotions and attendees more time to join in on the appetizing fun.

 A highlight of this year’s festivities is that it will all culminate on Father’s Day, which gives guests a unique opportunity to celebrate their loved ones attending the event as well!